AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 When an opt-out attribute is modified in Campaign, it will be reflected in Dynamics 365 if you’ve selected the Campaign-to-Dynamics 365 or bi-directional opt-out configuration, and if you have that particular attribute mapped correctly.

-## Microsoft Dynamics 365 User Experience
+## Microsoft Dynamics 365 user experience

 For egress, the following email marketing events are sent from Campaign to Dynamics 365 and displayed in the Dynamics 365 Timeline view as custom activities: